eraltafs/varthak/README.md

     - new (number, optional): Set to 1 to retrieve books created less than 10 minutes ago
 - Headers: - authorization (string): Bearer (JWT token)

-    - ### Note:- if user role is  `VIEWER` then user can only see only created books by them  if  user role is  `VIEW_ALL` then user can see or access all books
+    - ### Note:- if user role is  `VIEWER` then user can only see only created books by them  if  user role is  `VIEW_ALL` then user can see or accbhaiess all books

 ### Create Book
 - Method: POST